ganeti/ganeti/man/gnt-cluster.rst

 - ``--specs-nic-count`` sets limits on the number of NICs used
 - ``--ipolicy-disk-templates`` limits the allowed disk templates

+The ``--drbd-usermode-helper`` option can be used to specify a usermode helper.
+Check that this string is the one used by the DRBD kernel.

 For details about how to use ``--hypervisor-state`` and ``--disk-state`` have a look at **ganeti**\(7).